ramasham/minishell/README.md

 	- Invalid cd paths: cd /wrong/path → Error.
 	- Handling exit errors: exit 99999999999 → Exit value out of range

+int execute_pipeline(t_command *cmds, char **envp)
+{
+    1. Count how many commands there are.
+    2. Allocate pipes (each command needs a pipe except the last one).
+    3. Loop through each command:
+       a.
+Fork a new process
+       b.
+In the child process:
+          - Set up input/output redirections
+          - Close unused pipe ends
+          - Execute the command
+       c.
+In the parent process:
+          - Move to the next command
+    4. Close all pipes in the parent.
+    5. Wait for all child processes.
+}

 --------------------------------------------------------------------------------------
 6️⃣  Signals:
 📌 Goal: Handle user interruptions (CTRL+C, CTRL+D, CTRL+).